0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 Scrum has bad incentives, like velocity, over-planning, and doing exactly 2 weeks of work.

-If you measure something and rate what is "good" on metrics that don't actually align with the core job of making good software that the user wants, then you have provided a metric that is in opposition to that core goal.
+If you measure something and rate what is "good" on metrics that don't actually align with your core job of making good software that the user wants, then you have provided a metric that is in opposition to that core goal.

 So what is the best metric?